 We aim to provide a healthy diet made from locally-sourced organic ingredients, where possible.

-Since starting the Landshare scheme (allotments for five families here at Assington Mill), we have been able to use the produce grown here organically.
+Since starting the Landshare scheme (allotments for five families at Assington Mill), we have been able to use some of the produce grown here organically.

 Typical menus at the moment are:

-Soups: cauliflower, carrot & sherry, carrot, tomato and rocket, beetroot, lentil & mixed vegetable, salmorejo (tomato & garlic), apple, parsnip and ginger , pea etc.
+Soups: cauliflower, carrot & sherry, carrot, tomato and rocket, beetroot, lentil & mixed vegetable, salmorejo (tomato & garlic), apple, parsnip and ginger , pea, sweet potato, carrot & cardamom, broccoli & lemon, apple & ginger, etc.

 Main courses: ham (from pigs raised in a field adjacent to our farm), smoked fish from Orford or vegetarian quiches with salads such as Waldorf salad (apple, celery & walnut), carrot & orange & cabbage, green salad of mixed leaves (some of it found on the farm!), mushroom & anchovies, French beans & shrimps, tomato, feta, basil and black olives, etc.